victorfiz/victorfiz.github.io/_posts/2025-01-23-predictions.md

 type: opinion
 ---

-The o3 / R1 releases just confirmed that as long as you can define a clean enough reward signal, you can make your model learn anything... including reasoning.
+The o3 / R1 releases just confirmed that with a sufficiently clear reward signal, models unlock emerging capabilities like reasoning.

 To recap, we know that [R1](https://arxiv.org/pdf/2501.12948) optimises a policy that rewards:
 1. <strong>Accuracy</strong>: e.g. maths problems checked by [proof assistants](https://en.wikipedia.org/wiki/Lean_(proof_assistant)?useskin=vector) or code verified by compilers.